peek6/Json2DA/README.md

+# Python Scripts for Importing Custom Datatypes and Material Instances into Tekken 8

 This is a set of Python scripts for automating the importing of assets into UE.
 It is based on scripts written for Hogwarts Legacy, now ported into UE 5.2 to support Tekken 8.

+Currently supports:
-Currently supports constructing dummy materials by importing the JSON files corresponding to material instances.
+1) constructing dummy materials by importing the JSON files corresponding to material instances.
+2) importing CustomizeItem (CI) objects from their JSON files, which are used, for example, to overwrite material instances and set whether they are colorable.

 Importing other custom Tekken 8 datatypes is not supported yet, but I am working on it now.

+## Importing Materials

 For making custom MIs, you want to be able to edit texture, vector, or scalar parameters.
 One way to do this is to follow the "MI Parent Swapping" approach described in [https://github.com/CDDTreborn/Tekken7_PC-Modding-Guides/wiki/Info-for-Modders-T8](https://github.com/CDDTreborn/Tekken7_PC-Modding-Guides/wiki/Info-for-Modders-T8) to set up a dummy material with the same name as an in-game material, add parameters for each parameter you will want to change, and then create instances of that dummy material in which you change those parameters.
 You need to make sure you get every parameter name exactly right and there can be a large number of parameters for each material.
 I have now automated this process for you.